Deuteronomy 33

 Moses is about to ascend Mount Nebo and die alone.
 This is his final act as the mediator between God and Israel.
 Just as Jacob gathered his sons to pronounce their futures, Moses gathers the tribes to speak God's favor over them.
 The blessing is an inheritance, spoken from a dying father who will not cross the Jordan.

 This opening invokes God's descent at Sinai.
 The geographical names - Sinai, Seir, Paran - mark the mountain range where God revealed Himself to the people.
-Now, forty years after that revelation, the same God appears again, not in fire and thunder to terrify, but in glory to bless.
+Now, forty years after that revelation, the same God appears again, this time in glory to bless.
 Habakkuk 3:3 echoes this exact vision: "God came from Teman, and the Holy One from mount Paran."

 The "ten thousands of saints" are the heavenly hosts - God's holy ones who attend Him.
-This is not a private moment; it is a cosmic event.
+This is a cosmic event.
 The God who is surrounded by the entire heavenly court is the one stooping to bless twelve tribes on the edge of a wilderness.

 3Yea, he loved the people; all his saints are in thy hand: and they sat down at thy feet; every one shall receive of thy words.